vectorlang/vector/docs/language-ref.md

  * `int64`
  * `uint64`

 The types starting with `u` are unsigned types.
-The size (in bits) of each type is self-explanatory.
+The number at the end of some type names indicates the size of the type in bits.

 #### Floating Point Types